PostHog/posthog.com/contents/blog/ga4-alternatives.md

 People tend to fall into one or more of the following camps:

-- **Users who miss pre-defined reports:** Google's changes go beyond the tracking model.
-It's also eliminated many of the pre-defined reports users relied on to do their jobs.
+1. **Users who miss pre-defined reports:** GA4 lacks many of the pre-defined reports users relied on to do their jobs.
 Stuff is just harder to find in GA4, unnecessarily so.
 Some speculate popular reports will make a return one day, but there's no guarantee they will.

-- **Users who lack data science support:** Universal Analytics is popular among small business users and marketing teams, but GA4 caters to large corporate users and app developers.
+2. **Users who lack data science support:** Universal Analytics is popular among small business users and marketing teams, but GA4 caters to large corporate users and app developers.
 GA4's greater emphasis on exporting data to Data Studio or BigQuery for analysis is hard for users who lack data science and analytics support.

-- **App developers who need more features:**  While GA4 courts app developers, it still falls short of the [numerous alternatives](/blog/categories/comparisons) that lured customers away from Universal Analytics in the first place.
+3. **App developers who need more features:**  While GA4 courts app developers, it still falls short of the [numerous alternatives](/blog/categories/comparisons) that lured customers away from Universal Analytics in the first place.
 To many, GA4 is too little, too late.

-- **Users concerned about privacy compliance:** The collapse of the [EU-US privacy shield](/blog/gdpr-google-analytics-privacy-shield) makes using Google Analytics in Europe problematic.
+4. **Users concerned about privacy compliance:** The collapse of the [EU-US privacy shield](/blog/gdpr-google-analytics-privacy-shield) makes using Google Analytics in Europe problematic.
 GA4 attempts to improve privacy, but not enough according to many data protection agencies.
-GA4 is also incompatible with the US health legislation, so can't be used in healthcare settings.
+GA4 is also incompatible with US health legislation, so can't be used in healthcare settings.

 ## Alternatives to GA4

-The following GA4 alternatives all solve one or more the above issues.
+The following GA4 alternatives all solve one or more of these issues.
 Some provide a similar experience to UA, while others focus on unimpeachable privacy, or greater insights.
 In each case, we've highlighted the strengths of each tool and the ideal use cases.

 ### PostHog